Aragorn-64/CitiSafe-Cognithon2021/README.md

-# Citizen Safety App
+# Citizen Safety App : CitiSafe

-Application for Cognithon 2021
+An Application built for Cognithon 2021, part of Cognitia NITM

 To build the app on your local machine: